‘And you will be my witnesses… to the ends of the earth.’

 How can you help?

-You can help by donating money to either of the works in Ethiopia or Tanzania or become a regular giver to the ministry in Ethiopia.
+You can help by donating money to the work in Tanzania or become a regular sponsor to the ministry in Ethiopia.
 Also, you can donate items to sell through the Missions Table Top Sale for the ministry in Tanzania.
 Ultimately you can go on a Missions trip to either country.

 Contact our Head of Missions John Davey on email@example.com.